harris-junseo-lee/harris-junseo-lee.github.io/_pages/QuantumLearningTheoryRefs.md

     keywords: ['hamiltonian learning']
   },
   {
-    title: 'Clifford circuits can be properly PAC learned if and only if RP = NP',
+    title: 'Clifford circuits can be properly PAC learned if and only if RP=NP',
     authors: ['Daniel Liang'],
     year: 2022,
     venue: 'Quantum',